stig/phageapp/Phage/en.lproj/HowToPlay.md

 Performing a move
 -----------------

-Tap a piece to select it; it should start gently pulsing.
-Tap it again to reveal its legal destinations, or just tap the location you want to move it to.
+Tap a piece to select it, then tap the location you want to move it to.

-Alternatively, drag and drop one of your pieces to a new destination.
-You can even tap a piece twice to reveal its legal destinations before dragging.
+Double-tap to select a piece and its legal destinations will be highlighted.
+Tap/double-tap a different piece to select that one instead.
+Alternatively, long-press a piece to pick it up and drag it where you want it.

 </body>
 </html>